diagonalciso/Wazuh-3.10-installer/README.md

 # Wazuh-3.10-installer for Debian and Ubuntu

-Edit: 10-10-2019 (October 10)
+Edit: 12-10-2019 (October 12)

-This simple script will install Single-Host Wazuh 3.10.2 + ELK stack on Debian 9 server or Ubuntu 18.04 server (tested) Please make sure your server has enough RAM (I advise 16GB minimum for production) or the installation may fail.
+This simple script will install Single-Host Wazuh 3.10.2 + ELK stack on Debian 9 server or Ubuntu 18.04 server (tested), in under 10 minutes on a reasonable server.
+Please make sure your server has enough RAM (I advise 16GB minimum for production) or the installation may fail.

-I will add a reverse proxy at a later time.

-This is a work in progress.

-Current status:
-- Script is working, but the reverse proxy has not been implementet yet. so don't expose your server to the internet!

-I am not a programmer, this will take time (also spare time is an issue)
+I used https://wazuh.com/start/ as a guide for building this installer.
+(For Debian from packages).
+You'll find additional resources there too.

 Installation: